- The Definitive Guide to B2B Content Marketing Strategy in 2026

 Common B2B Content Types:

-• Original Research & Reports: To establish your company as a definitive authority.
-Citing data from firms like FT Longitude can add credibility, but producing your own data is even more powerful.
+- Original Research & Reports: To establish your company as a definitive authority.
+Citing data from firms like Gartner can add credibility, but producing your own data is even more powerful.

 AI can significantly accelerate this process.
-Use generative AI tools like Jasper for brainstorming outlines and drafting initial copy, but always ensure a human expert edits and refines the final output for accuracy, tone, and strategic insight.
+Leveraging AI for content creation with tools like Jasper for brainstorming outlines and drafting initial copy is standard practice.
+However, always ensure a human expert edits and refines the final output for accuracy, tone, and strategic insight.

 Step 3: Optimizing for Search and AI